vseventer/vseventer.github.io/content/_index.md

 I love writing software and am always on the lookout for new tools, technologies, and opportunities.
 My goal is to never stop learning, and contributing to open-source projects is one of the ways in which I achieve this.
 For example, see my travel blog, [MarkMyJourney.com](https://www.markmyjourney.com/).

+I am looking for an exciting and challenging position at a startup in Boston or New York, starting September or October 2017.
+I am eligible for a cap-exempt H-1B visa.

 Take a look at my {{< nofollow "resume" "/resources/markvanseventer-resume.pdf" >}}, or drop me an e-mail at [mark@vseventer.com](mailto:mark@vseventer.com).